ansible/awx/docs/ansible_runner_integration.md

 ## Ansible Runner Integration Overview

-Much of the code in AWX around Ansible and `ansible-playbook` invocation has been removed and put into the project `ansible-runner`.
-AWX now calls out to `ansible-runner` to invoke Ansible and `ansible-playbook`.
+Much of the code in AWX around ansible and `ansible-playbook` invocation has been removed and put into the project `ansible-runner`.
+AWX now calls out to `ansible-runner` to invoke ansible and `ansible-playbook`.

 ### Lifecycle